 Employees are always looking for extra cash during the holidays.
 While hiring seasonal workers is a great way to reduce the workload, you may also want to consider offering overtime hours to your employees who want it.

-Let your employees know that you are offering overtime hours during the holidays.
+Let your employees know that you are offering overtime hours to improve office productivity during the holidays.
 Instead of forcing all employees to take hours, make it optional.
 Provide extra hours to employees who want to take advantage of it so that those employees are more productive and invested.

 If you make overtime mandatory, you might get a few people who are genuinely excited and ready to tackle the work, but you might also get some people who are there because they have to be, and their work will reflect that.